skgabriel/narrative_inference_demo/README.md

 Data Format

-The code assumes the input text is in the following format:
+The code assumes the input text is in a json-formatted file with the following keys:

+'id': unique id for each narrative
+'full_context': the narrative split into a list of sentences

 Generation

-Para-M: python generate.py --model_path /path/to/modeldir/ --model_type 'nomem' --beam 10 --source
+Para-M: python generate.py --model_path /path/to/modeldir/ --model_type 'nomem' --decoding beam --beam 10 --source example.jsonl
-Para-M (mem): python generate.py --model_path /path/to/modeldir/ --model_type 'mem' --beam 10 --source
+Para-M (mem): python generate.py --model_path /path/to/modeldir/ --model_type 'mem' --decoding beam --beam 10 --source example.jsonl

 Citing